-The act eliminates references to a "designee" of the ODODD Director in statutes that require or authorize the Director to take certain actions.
-This change does not appear to have a substantive effect since the Director's authority to delegate duties to ODODD staff is implied in continuing law.
-The act does not eliminate references to "designee" in two provisions governing probable cause hearings for involuntary institutionalization of the mentally retarded, but instead cross-references the preexisting provision that authorizes the ODODD Director's designee to act on the Director's behalf.
+The bill eliminates references to a "designee" of the ODODD Director in sections of the Revised Code that require or authorize the Director to take certain actions.
+This change does not appear to have a substantive effect since the ODODD Director's authority to delegate duties to ODODD staff is implied in current law.
+The bill does not eliminate references to "designee" in two provisions governing probable cause hearings for involuntary institutionalization of the mentally retarded, but instead cross-references the existing provision that authorizes the ODODD Director's designee to act on the Director's behalf.